Infrared Sauna for Chronic Pain: What the Evidence Shows

 What the Research Says

 While infrared sauna therapy is still considered an emerging area of study, several clinical trials and systematic reviews have begun to shed light on its potential benefits for chronic pain conditions.
+While many studies are small in scale, the consistent patterns of improvement suggest a therapeutic effect that warrants attention from both patients and practitioners.

 1. Fibromyalgia

 A more recent 2018 review in Complementary Therapies in Clinical Practice noted that while evidence remains limited, infrared therapy shows promise for fibromyalgia-related pain and warrants further investigation.
+The review highlighted that the systemic nature of the heat may help break the cycle of stiffness and pain that often prevents fibromyalgia patients from engaging in physical exercise.

 2. Chronic Low Back Pain